liningtonlab/article-pipeline-docs/docs/faq.md

 SMILES, (Simplified Molecular Input Line Entry System) is the chemical notation used to describe a compound's structure.
 This code allows users to represent a chemical structure in a computer-readable way.
 You can get the SMILES of a structure using ChemDraw, ChemSketch or any other molecule drawing software.
 Then simply draw your structure on the draw pad and copy this as 'SMILES'.

-### What experimental spectra should I include in my upload?
+### What experimental spectra can I include in my upload?

 You may upload all NMR experiments used in the characterization of the natural product compounds in your study.
 We accept all experiment types including 1D and 2D.
 These can be zipped into one folder for each compound.

-### I have data for a mixture.
-Can I upload this?
+### Can I upload data a mixture?

 Though mixtures are not currently supported in the drag-and-drop deposition platform, you may upload your mixture using ‘Option 4’ of the NP-MRD deposition service.
 See https://np-mrd.org/submissions

-### I do not know the genus of the source from which I isolated the compound.
-What taxonomic identifier will I use?
+### What taxonomic identifier can I use I do not know the genus/species of the source from which I isolated the compound?

 If you do not know the genus of your natural product, you may input the nearest known taxonomic identifier e.g., family, class, etc.

 ## Unpublished Data

-### My paper has been submitted to a journal for review, but it is not yet published.
-Can I deposit this data?
+### Can I deposit data related to a paper has been submitted to a journal for review, but is not yet published?

 Yes, you can deposit this data under the 'Deposit Data from an ‘UNPUBLISHED article’ option.
 You are required to add details of the publication and set an embargo period for when you would like this data to be displayed on NP-MRD.

-### I don’t know when my paper will be published.
-What can I set as the embargo period?
+### What can I set as the embargo period if I don’t know when my paper will be published?

 If you do not want your data online prior to publication, you may select to ‘Display Data Online Only After Article is Published’.
 You may attach the DOI once the paper is published, using the link provided in the confirmation email.
 The system will also track the literature for your publication based on the details provided in the presubmission.